A Brief History of the World

 Throughout the course, we will look at many parts of the world, including those clustered into shared civilizations.
 East Asia, South Asia, the Middle East, and the Mediterranean loom large from the start.
 Sub-Saharan Africa, where the human species originated, has also played a great role in world history, as it ultimately has northern Europe, including Russia.

-The Americas offer an important variant until their incorporation in global patterns from 1492 onward.
+The Americas offer an important variant until their incorporation into global patterns from 1492 onward.
 Central Asia maintained a distinct position in world history until the 16th century.
-World history divides into a limited number of time periods, defined in terms of dominant themes.
+World history is divided into a limited number of time periods, defined in terms of dominant themes.

 The rise of agriculture requires a discussion of preagricultural patterns.
 Following agriculture came, in several places, the advent of civilization as a form of human organization.
 The classical period in world history draws attention to China, India, Persia, and the Mediterranean, when the expansion and integration of these large societies dominated over a millennium of human history.